magento/knowledge-base/src/troubleshooting/general/magento-2.4.1-known-issue-error-popping-up-on-checkout-with-paypal-braintree.md

 ## Issue

-An error message pops-up and disappears on the Billing step of Checkout, if PayPal Braintree payment is used and multiple addresses shipment selected.
+An error message pops-up and disappears on the Billing step of Checkout if PayPal Braintree payment is used and multiple addresses shipment selected.

 <span class="wysiwyg-underline">Steps to reproduce:</span>